• Free shipping on all orders

 Conclusion

 The inclusion of some of the dogs on the list above may be somewhat surprising.
 Scent hounds like the Bloodhound, Basset, and Beagle, for example, are highly skilled and are regularly seen working as service dogs because of their incredible noses.
-But their noses can blind them: they’re too busy picking up and following scents that they simply don’t listen to verbal commands or follow orders.
+But their noses can blind them: they are too busy picking up and following scents that they simply don’t listen to verbal commands or follow orders.

 Others, like the Borzois and the Afghan Hound, tend to be too busy preening and grooming themselves to listen, and independent breeds like the Mastiffs and the Terriers will do what you tell them but only if they believe it is the right thing to do.

-Featured Image Credit: Fran Vargas, Shutterstock
+Featured Image Credit By: Fran Vargas, Shutterstock

 Related Articles